 CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 As a consumer, you should be able to trust that the services and products you purchase will deliver as promised by the seller's advertising descriptions.
 Unfortunately, many companies make false or misleading claims in order to deceive consumers and bolster sales.
-Some of the largest recent class action false advertising lawsuits have been against major food, drug, and automobile companies.
+Some of the largest recent class action false advertising lawsuits have been against major food and drug companies.

 Class Action Litigation

 In many instances, the amount of monetary damages suffered by an individual plaintiff is too small to justify filing a false advertising claim.
 However, when combined with the cases of other victims who suffered the same damages, recovery can be substantial.
 This is why many false advertising claims are filed as class action suits.

 Here at Markoff Leinberger, our attorneys are experienced in handling false advertising class action suits.
 We represent plaintiffs in cases involving: